wmhass/BDDComicsList/README.md

 #### Acceptance criteria:

-*Scenario - No internet connection:*

-    Given that I don't have internet connection
-    When it tries to load comic characters
-    Then do not present a UI activity indicator

-*Scenario - Internet connection OK and app is loading comic characters:*
+*Scenario - App is loading comic characters:*

-    Given that I have internet connection
+    Given that I selected one comic
     When the app is loading the comic characters
     Then present a UI activity indicator

-*Scenario - Internet connection OK and app finished loading comic characters:*
+*Scenario - App finished loading comic characters:*

-    Given that I have internet connection
+    Given that I selected one comic
     When the app finished loading the comic characters Then hide the UI activity indicator